 “Breath is the bridge which connects life to consciousness, which unites your body to your thoughts.
 Whenever your mind becomes scattered, use your breath as the means to take hold of your mind again.” ― Thich Nhat Hanh, The Miracle of Mindfulness

 Over the years, I have studied and practiced many forms of body-centered and somatic methods of healing.
 Often when I have felt stuck, upset, indecisive or just wanting to feel more joy, I get up and begin to move – with or without music.
 I like to add sounds as well, speak out loud, pray out loud and make affirmations.
 Combining movement and voice, movement and speech, movement and prayer, positive self-talk and affirmations is a very powerful combination to attract the change you want in your life.

-I recommend working with body-centered therapists and coaches that specialize in dance movement, voice work, art and creativity.
+I recommend working with body-centered, somatic oriented therapists and coaches that specialize in dance movement, voice work, art, creativity and self-expression.
 When it comes to healing emotional, mental or physical issues, don’t be afraid to think outside the box, think creatively!
 There are many effective psychotherapy methods, alternative healing and creative art practices worth exploring.

 Are You Ready?

-Are you ready to free your heart and your self-expression?
+Are you ready to free your heart, creativity and self-expression?
 Have you been procrastinating?
 Do you desire support?
-I can help you learn new ways to unleash your creativity, free your self-expression and your life.
+I can help you learn new ways to unleash your creativity, free your creativity and self-expression, along with your life.

 “If you are interested in healing your life, I can’t think of a better person to help you on your journey!” ~ Penny